Gix075/boilerSass/README.md

 **boilerSASS** is a Grunt ready project, so Grunt is required and you can discover more about it from [https://gruntjs.com](https://gruntjs.com).

-**boilerSASS** is a simple SASS Boilerplate useful to start a complete new web project in less than 10 minutes<br>
+**boilerSASS** is a simple SASS Boilerplate useful to start a complete new web project in less than 10 minutes
-This boilerplate is based on HTML5 Boilerplate and include also:

-* Bootstrap 4
-* FontAwesome icons
-* Elegant Icons
-* Material Icons
-* Normailize.css
-* Animate.css

-All vendors package are managed by NPM.
+## Warning
+From version **2.0.0** all external libs and packages was removed and project is heavy changed.<br>
+**POSTCSS** are now included to the project, so, for this reason, some mixins was removed or changed.

 * * *